blagovest-petkov/RestAndTCPServer/README.md

 # RestApiSpringBoot
-This project work together with RestAndTCPClient
+This project work together with RestAndTCPClient.<br />
 This is an example of server which can be reached through REST API and through TCP connection.